Pinocchio (2002 film): American version

 The English dub of the movie was heavily criticized, including Breckin Meyer's performance as the title character.

 The English-dubbed recut version by Miramax was met with critical panning in the United States.
+The website's consensus reads: "Roberto Benigni misfires wildly with this adaptation of Pinocchio, and the result is an unfunny, poorly-made, creepy vanity project."
+Metacritic, which uses a weighted average, assigned the a score of 11 out of 100, based on 15 critics, indicating "overwhelming dislike".
 Jonathan Rosenbaum stated on Chicago Reader that "the recut American version is truly awful, but a good 75% of the awfulness is attributable to Miramax".
 Audiences polled by CinemaScore gave the film an average grade of "D+" on an A+ to F scale.
 Peter Howell of The Toronto Star wrote that, "while there's no question that Benigni has the stamina and comic timing to play a mischievous child, even his considerable charisma cannot conceal the fact that he's a 50-year-old man in a red-and-white Harlequin suit, running around frantically pretending to be a boy.
 Braschi is utterly charmless as the Blue Fairy, despite making her entrance in a Cinderella carriage pulled by oversized white mice, one of the movies few visual feats."